 Get the recipe: Vanilla Marshmallows

-This four-layer cake is stunning in white—but it would be equally striking if slicing into the ivory icing revealed a pop of lime green.
+This four-layer cake is stunning in white—but it would be equally striking if slicing into the ivory icing revealed a pop of green.
 (Just add the blue and yellow packets right into the batter.)

 Get the recipe: Gluten-Free Coconut Cake

 Bonus tip: Make Instagram-worthy green beer at home by mixing the blue and yellow powders in a teaspoon of water, adding the liquid to a pint glass, and pouring beer over.
 The carbonation will naturally mix in the dye, creating an emerald drink any leprechaun would envy!